cjoster/your-first-kubernetes-app/02-Building-Your-First-Container/README.md

 ## Containerfile Explanation

-The `FROM` line tells the underlying engine to download the `php` base container, specificatly the `8.1.17-apache` version.
+The `FROM` line tells the underlying engine to download the `php` base container, specifically the `8.1.17-apache` version.
 This is so that we can run php scripts inside the Apache web server.

 The next `COPY` line copies some overriding of the Apache configuration